-"It's a very unusual date, I can't remember another election for Congress or the Senate on a Thursday,"
+"It's a very unusual date, I can't remember another election for Congress or the Senate on a Thursday," said Sutter.

 Originally scheduled for Tuesday Sept.
 18, the primary was moved because of a conflict with the Jewish holiday Rosh Hashanah.
 Secretary of State William Galvin said the new date allows more time for any potential recounts from the primary election and more time to prepare ballots for the November election.

 But the secretary said the absence of contested statewide races would likely be the largest factor in what is expected to be a light voter turnout.